raphlcx/blog/content/posts/the-api-misnomer.md

 The concept of human speech (interface) remains the same, regardless of the topic, language, and tone of the conversation (data format).

-## Asynchronous content loading on the web
+## Problem: Asynchronous content loading on the web

 Refocusing our attention on web development.

 When we're loading web pages, sometimes certain sections take a longer time to load, and if the time-to-first-byte is too long, it can seriously mess with the user experience.
 That's where asynchronous content loading comes in handy.
 It allows the entire page to load first and then holds off on loading those slow sections until later.

+But here's the thing: implementing asynchronous content loading means we've got to add custom logic to the front end.
+If we don't design and modularise that code carefully, maintenance can turn into a real nightmare.

+## Solution #1: Building contextual client

 Through a twist of events on SOAP, XML-RPC, REST, and JSON, the web development settled on using endpoints that return JSON data to serve up this asynchronous content.
 These endpoints are commonly referred to as "APIs" or "REST APIs," but calling them "REST APIs" just because they return JSON data, isn't quite accurate.